 The effective use of climate finance requires mainstreaming climate change considerations into development policy and planning, which in turn requires the incorporation of gender considerations in order to achieve sustainable and equitable outcomes.
 While funding allocations need to be coherent and consistent with national development plans and mitigation and adaptation strategies, these also need to improve their integration of gender considerations significantly.
-Although showing improvements when compared with the first submitted Nationally Determined Contributions (NDCs), less than a quarter of new or updated NDCs consider gender as a cross-cutting issue, with 42% providing unclear gender referencing and 15% making no reference to gender at all (UNFCCC, 2021c).
-Capacitybuilding and support efforts can help to improve gender integration in planning documents as will developing them through gender-responsive, fully participatory and transparent processes involving and respecting the human rights of all relevant stakeholders, for example, Indigenous Peoples.
+As of late 2023, 79% of all submitted nationally determined contributions (NDCs) made some reference to gender, although the quality of integration and genderresponsiveness of planned climate action varies widely.
+Although showing improvements when compared with the first submitted NDCs, still only 45% of new or updated NDCs consider gender as a cross-cutting issue and 25% make no reference to gender at all.
+However, of the NDCs that had previously considered gender, 68% elaborated more on the topic in their updated NDCs (UNFCCC, 2023c).
+Capacity-building and support efforts can help to improve gender integration in planning documents as will developing them through gender-responsive, fully participatory and transparent processes involving and respecting the human rights of all relevant stakeholders, for example, Indigenous Peoples.
 Some key principles and actions to operationalise such an approach include the use of: